freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-066.md

 # --description--

-Add a second `p` element below the one with the link and give it the text `123 freeCodeCamp Drive`.
+Add a second `p` element below the one with the link and give it the text `123 Free Code Camp Drive`.

 # --hints--